minio/docs/source/reference/minio-mc/mc-ilm-edit.rst

    rules.
 See :ref:`minio-lifecycle-management-scanner` for more information.

 .. mc-cmd:: --noncurrentversion-expiration-days
+   :optional:

-   *Optional* The number of days to retain an object version after becoming *non-current* (i.e. a different version of that object is now the `HEAD`).
+   The number of days to retain an object version after becoming *non-current* (i.e. a different version of that object is now the `HEAD`).
    MinIO marks noncurrent object versions for deletion after the specified number of days pass.